 10. Fitzroy River Turtle

-This freshwater turtle is well known for its ability to breathe through its bum.
+This freshwater turtle has acquired quite a reputation as a bum-breather.
+That’s right, it breathes through its backside.
 This special adaptation enables it to remain underwater for an incredible 21 days at a time to feed underwater for longer periods and hide from predators.
 This turtle can only be found in the Fitzroy Basin in south-eastern Queensland.
 Sadly, feral animals like foxes, cats and pigs, as well as pollution, murky water and sedimentation have rendered them Vulnerable according to the IUCN list of threatened species.

 9. Australian Southern Cassowary